 Erected 2000.
 (Marker Number 449.)

 Location.
 42° 48.656′ N, 89° 51.727′ W. Marker is in Blanchardville, Wisconsin, in Lafayette County.
-Marker is at the intersection of South Main Street (State Highway 78) and Mill Street, on the right when traveling south on South Main Street.
-Touch for map.
-The marker is in front of the Blanchardville Museum.
+Marker is at the intersection of South Main Street (State Highway 78) and Mill Street, on the right when traveling south on South Touch for map.
 Marker is at or near this postal address: 101 South Main Street, Blanchardville WI 53516, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Zenas Gurley (approx. 0.3 miles Green's Prairie Cemetery (approx. 5.7 miles away); Argyle (approx. 7.6 miles away); Partridge Hall Star Theatre (approx. 7.7 miles away); Hauge Log Church - 1852 (approx. 8½ miles away); Battle of Pecatonica (approx. 10.3 miles away); The Battle of the Pecatonica (approx. 10½ miles away); Primrose Lutheran Church (approx. 11.1 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Zenas Gurley (approx. 0.3 miles away); Earliest Settlers (approx. 0.6 miles away); Green's Prairie Cemetery (approx. 5.7 miles away); Argyle (approx. 7.6 miles away); Partridge Hall Star Theatre (approx. 7.7 miles away); Hauge Log Church - 1852 (approx. 8˝ miles away); Battle of Pecatonica (approx. 10.3 miles away); The Battle of the Pecatonica (approx. 10˝ miles away).
+Touch for a list and map of all markers in Blanchardville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 20, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 750 times since then and 33 times this year.
+It was originally submitted on June 20, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 848 times since then and 25 times this year.
 Photos: 1, 2. submitted on June 20, 2010, by William J. Toman of Green Lake, Wisconsin. • Kevin W. was the editor who published this page.